macalimlim/godot-rust-cross-compiler/README.md

 path of `/usr/x86_64-w64-mingw32/include`, which in turns contains the platform specific headers.
-Those are shipped with [mingw](http://mingw-w64.org) so it is just a matter of installing the right `.deb` or `.rpm` package and then setting this include path correctly.
+Those are shipped with [mingw](http://mingw-w64.org) so it is just a matter of installing the right `.deb` or `.rpm` package and then setting this include-path correctly.

 Only 64-bit is supported for now, 32-bit linking raised errors.
 Any help welcome.